LinuxDicasPro/Rex/README.md

 * `main.rs` — CLI entrypoint.
 Detects whether the executable is a runtime (contains a payload) or is being run as the builder.
 Uses `clap` for the CLI.
 * `generator.rs` — The packer/generator that creates the staging directory,
-copies binaries/libs/files, creates a tar and compresses it (zstd or xz), and appends the payload and metadata to the runtime executable.
+copies binaries/libs/files, creates a tar and compresses it (zstd), and appends the payload and metadata to the runtime executable.
-* `runtime.rs` — The runtime that scans the running executable for the metadata marker, extracts the payload to a temporary directory, adjusts environment variables and executes the embedded binary.
+* `runtime.rs` — The runtime that scans the running executable for the metadata marker extracts the payload to a temporary directory, adjusts environment variables and executes the embedded binary.

 ## Building